Ratchet & Clank (2002 video game): Development and release

-Shortly after changing the game from I5 to Ratchet & Clank, Naughty Dog asked Insomniac if they would be interested in sharing the game technology used in Naughty Dog's Jak and Daxter: The Precursor Legacy, asking that Insomniac in turn share with them any improvements that were made.
+Shortly after changing the game from I5 to Ratchet & Clank, Naughty Dog asked Insomniac if they would be interested in sharing the game technology used in Naughty Dog's Jak and Daxter: The Precursor Legacy (2001), asking that Insomniac in turn share with them any improvements that were made.
 Insomniac agreed, resulting in most of the Ratchet & Clank engine technology being developed in-house by Insomniac, but some important renderers were developed by Naughty Dog.
 Looking back on the agreement, Ted Price said that "Naughty Dog's generosity gave us a huge leg up and allowed us to draw the enormous vistas in the game."
 Some years later, Ted Price clarified Insomniac's stance on engine technology while obliquely mentioning the shared renderers:

 Pre-production of the game began in late March 2001, with a team of approximately 35 people.
 The game went into production in November 2001, and by the end of the project, the team had grown to 45.
-The game was first released in North America on November 4, 2002, and then in Australia on November 6, 2002.
-It was later released in PAL regions on November 8, 2002, and in Japan on December 3, 2002.
-In November 2003, Sony added Ratchet & Clank to their Greatest hits series of games for the PlayStation 2 when Ratchet & Clank: Going Commando was released at that time, and the game was similarly added to Sony's Platinum Range used in the PAL region on August 22, 2003.
+The game was released in North America on November 6, 2002, and Australia on November 6, 2002.
+It was released in PAL regions on November 8, 2002, and in Japan on December 3, 2002.
+In November 2003, Sony added Ratchet & Clank to their Greatest Hits series of games for the PlayStation 2 when Ratchet & Clank: Going Commando was released at that time, and the game was similarly added to Sony's Platinum range used in the PAL region on August 22, 2003.
 The game was added to Japan's The Best range on July 3, 2003; it was also the only game to be bundled with the PlayStation 2 in Japan.